 So, why am I drawn to “slave stories”?
 In school I learned that black people came to this country as slaves.
 End of lesson.
 It seemed that you could only go back so far in black history before you hit a wall.
 Even my teachers did not know what lay on the other side.

 But through the years, the wall has crumbled.
 Little holes have appeared.
 I have peeked through.
-Voice have drifted over the top.
+Voices have drifted over the top.
 I have listened.

 There was the slave who was a noted chef.
 Another who was the second best horseman in the country.
 There was the enslaved double agent during the Revolution.
 A woman from that same era argued and won her case for freedom in court, citing the Declaration of Independence.